 How To Disable Mouse Acceleration In Windows 10

-Have you ever noticed that the speed of the mouse pointer is faster than the distance you move it, and it disobeys your commands on the screen?
 Mouse acceleration in Windows 10 can be a pointer to a pointer.
-Disabling this feature can increase the accuracy of the pointer and allow you to place the pointer exactly where you want it.
+Turning off this feature can increase the accuracy of the pointer and allow you to place the pointer exactly where you want it.

-What is mouse acceleration?
+What is Mouse Acceleration?

 Type Mouse Settings in the Windows search bar and click on the result to turn the acceleration feature.